UKGovLD/registry-core/doc/notes.md

    * e-tag support
    * Validation hooks

-   * Validate delegations - relative to server base, legal java URI
+   * Validate delegations - relative to server base, legal java URI, if server code it is a valid integer and valid range

    * Change registration code to include other axioms in the definition graph?
 Basically remove the RegisterItem (if any) from the graph and keep the rest ?